Nazaboy/Nazaboy/README.md

 # 🚀 Nazim Diafi's GitHub

-Welcome to my GitHub profile!
-I'm Nazim Diafi, a passionate Junior Data Analyst and Project Manager with a keen interest in data analysis and data engineering.
+Welcome to my profile!
+I’m **Nazim Diafi**, a Junior Data Analyst and Project Manager with a focus on data analysis and engineering.

 ## 🌟 About Me